-- Realization of advanced data integration such as carbon footprint and human rights in the supply chain. - Realization of cross-border integration of information on skills, qualifications, etc. - Establishment of mechanisms/platforms for data integration in areas where confidentiality and trust are required for data management and fairness in sharing without monopoly (e.g. digitalization of Maternal and Child Health Handbook).
+- Realization of advanced data integration such as carbon footprint and human rights in the supply chain. - Establishment of mechanisms/platforms for data integration in areas where confidentiality and trust are required for data management and fairness in sharing without monopoly (e.g. digitalization of the Maternal and Child Health Handbook).